open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/no-collector.md

 - Requires code changes if collection, processing, or ingestion changes
 - Strong coupling between the application code and the backend
+- There are limited number of exporters per language implementation

 [instrumentation]: /docs/instrumentation/